 DAVID HOLT

-Artists' Workshop Leader
+Artists' Studio Residency Leader

 A graduate of the Accademia di Belle Arti di Firenze, David Holt has special interests in Italian art and world religions.
 He has had many exhibitions in the USA and Canada, a painting grant from the Ludwig Vogelstein Foundation, and a residency at the Ragdale Foundation.
 A former long-time Professor of Art at Marymount College, Tarrytown (later of Fordham University), he now teaches art at Upper Canada College.
-He is a member of Loop Gallery, an artists’ collective in Toronto.
+He was a member of Loop Gallery, an artists’ collective in Toronto.

 THOMAS MCINTIRE